iconify/icon-sets/readme.md

 Why JSON instead of SVG?
 To load images in bulk.

-If you need individual SVG images, you can generate them using Iconify Tools available here: https://github.com/iconify-design/icon-tools
+If you need individual SVG images, you can generate them using Iconify JSON Tools.
+See instructions for [PHP version](https://github.com/iconify-design/json-tools.php) or [Node.js version](https://github.com/iconify-design/json-tools.js).

 Format of json file is very simple: